 What’s Next?

-With an understanding of write-off accounting, now you are able to learn how to use write-offs in LoanPro LMS.
+With an understanding of charge-off accounting, now you are able to learn how to use charge-offs in LoanPro LMS.

-Default Policy Write-Off Process: How LoanPro handles the write-off process.
+Default Policy Charge-Off Process: How LoanPro handles the charge-off process.

-Write-Off History Report: How to see all write-off transaction in your account.
+Charge-Off History Report: How to see all charge-off transaction in your account.

 Charge-off – Collectable vs. Uncollectable: What to do with charged off loans.

-Net Write-Off Overview: Track amounts that you have deemed uncollectable.
+Net Charge-Off Overview: Track amounts that you have deemed uncollectable.

 Written by Andy Morrise